uniqueuser-repo/portfolio/README.md

 accountId=(your non-hyphenated AWS account id)

 ## www.aorlowski.com and aorlowski.com
-Requests to these webpages are forwarded to a Vercel deployment which is responsible for rendering the page you see.
+Requests to these webpages are forwarded to a Vercel deployment which is responsible for rendering the page you see, which is the /portfolio-frontend folder.

 ## api.aorlowski.com
 Requests to this webpage are forwarded to API Gateway which forwards your request to a Lambda that processes it.

-## images.aorlowski.com
-Requests to this webpage are forwarded to a Cloudfront distribution which caches images from an S3 bucket.

 ## old.aorlowski.com
 Requests to this webpage are forwarded to a Cloudfront distribution whose origin is an S3 bucket for static website hosting.
 This webpage is the webpage before I made the transition from a React SPA to a Next.js 13 application.
+That project is the /frontend folder.